kzollove/Exercise-6/README.md

 Next, you should use the approaches learned during this week and the same approaches as in Problem 3 to answer / do:

+- Calculate the temperature anomalies in Rovaniemi, i.e. the difference between referenceTemps and the average temperature for each month (see Problem 3).
-- Are there weather anomalies in Rovaniemi: Calculate the monthly temperature differences between Rovaniemi and Helsinki stations
+- Calculate the monthly temperature differences between Rovaniemi and Helsinki stations
 - How different the summer temperatures (June, July, August) have been between Helsinki (used in Problems 1-3) and Rovaniemi station?
     - Calculate the monthly differences into a DataFrame and save it (as `CSV` file) into your own Exercise repository for this week
     - What were the summer mean temperatures for both of these stations?